The Complete Guide to Performance Exhaust Upgrades

 Milltek

 Big with the VAG scene, Milltek exhausts are popular for both the quality of their fit and finish, and for making very civilised sounding exhausts.
-More than most other brands, they take real care to ensure their exhausts are pleasant to drive every day of the year whether you’re going out for a blast round your favourite B-Roads or commuting in to work.
 The attention to detail and quality of engineering on offer here is genuinely outstanding.
 We’d describe the sound as being “refined performance car”.

 Milltek are also big into new technology, offering exciting new developments like their “Active Sound” exhaust system which allows you to electronically tune the noise an exhaust makes.
 They are even developing exhausts for electric cars now!